quanzhuo/cpp-debug/README.md

 Full path to a core dump file to debug for the specified program.
 Set this to the path to the core dump file to start debugging in the `launch` configuration.
 _Note: core dump debugging is not supported with MinGw._

+### miDebuggerServerAddress

+Network address of the debugger server (for example, gdbserver) to connect to for remote debugging (example: localhost:1234).

+### debugServerPath

+Full path to debug server to launch.

+### debugServerArgs

+Arguments for the debugger server.

+### serverStarted

+Server-started pattern to look for in the debug server output.
+Regular expressions are supported.

+### filterStdout

+If set to true, search stdout stream for server-started pattern and log stdout to debug output.
+Default value is true.

+### filterStderr

+If set to true, search stderr stream for server-started pattern and log stderr to debug output.
+Default value is false.

+### serverLaunchTimeout

+Time in milliseconds, for the debugger to wait for the debugServer to start up.
+Default is 10000.

+### pipeTransport

+For information about attaching to a remote process, such as debugging a process in a Docker container, see the Pipe transport settings article.

+### hardwareBreakpoints

+If provided, this explicitly controls hardware breakpoint behavior for remote targets.
+If require is set to true, always use hardware breakpoints.
+Default value is false. limit is an optional limit on the number of available hardware breakpoints to use which is only enforced when require is true and limit is greater than 0.
+Defaults value is 0.
+Example: "hardwareBreakpoints": { require: true, limit: 6 }.

+### processId

+Defaults to ${command:pickProcess} which will display a list of available processes the debugger can attach to.
+We recommend that you leave this default, but the property can be explicitly set to a specific process ID for the debugger to attach to.

 ### request

 Indicates whether the configuration section is intended to `launch` the program or `attach` to an already running instance.